 “Traditional landscaping tasks include landscape and hardscape installation, lawn care, lawn irrigation installation and maintenance, mulching, garden bed preparation and maintenance and sometimes shrub pruning,” Gerstenberger, senior advisor to TCIA’s president of Safety, Standards, and Compliance, said in a recent interview.
 “Arboriculture, on the other hand, involves caring for mature trees, tree removal, pruning, cabling, stump grinding, and more.”

-It’s important for homeowners to know the difference for safety reasons.
+Homeowners should know the difference between the two professions for safety reasons.

 “A landscaper will not necessarily be equipped with the training and the tools needed to perform arboricultural operations safely, or even correctly,” Gerstenberger went on to say.